iliasam/Laser_tape_reverse_engineering/Code/Readme.txt

 All this firmware is written for the STM32 MCU of the rangefinder module.
 Used IDE - IAR 7.50.

+"CortexM0" - folder with fimware for "U85B" modules.

 "Firmware_dist_calculation_fast":
 This program captures data from ADC, calculate phase difference using Goertzel algorithm, calculate distance in mm, send results to the UART.